Photographs by Mark Paul Petrick 1998-2002

 I traveled to India three times between late 1998 and early 2002, spending over seven months moving widely about the country—from Chamba in the north, to Gawahati and Calcutta in the east, Kanyakumari at the southern tip, and Junagadh and Palitana in the west.
 There were many places in between, and a couple of months were spent, off and on, in Mumbai.
 These were not my first trips to India, and although I have not returned since, I hope they won’t be my last.

 These pictures are the result of many things, not least of which was perseverance—of walking, pushing on to new places, of walking some more, and continuing to look, with care, at the obvious.
 The pictures have been arranged with consideration for their subjects, places depicted, and visual relationships.

 These are pictures of a loved one, India.
 I’ve choreographed them to convey some sense of her complexity, dignity, charm, ordinariness, contrariness, majestic depth, and mundane squalor—the confluence of the plain, the savory, and the hard to swallow—creating the unfathomable flavor of her beauty.

 Mark Paul Petrick

 Grew up in the S.F.
 Bay Area, attended UC Berkeley undergrad, grad school in architecture and graphic design, MFA from The School of the Art Institute of Chicago.
 Exhibited at SFMOMA, The Walker, Chicago Art Institute, and Des Moines Art Center, among others.
 Taught college art and photography until mid-'90s, published a regional magazine, worked in PR, web design, and marcom.
-Still making art and exhibiting and working the marcom day job.
+Retired from the workaday world, still making art, living outside Santa Fe, NM.